usegraffy/graffy/docs/walkthrough-outdated.md

 Pathsets can also be specified with strings (`pokes/(1,2)/time`) or arrays (`['pokes', [1, 2], 'time']`).
 Shapes can be specified using JS objects or JS maps.
 It is also possible to nest shapes and pathsets inside each other.

-Nested maps are the most general representation, and it can represent any valid Grue query.
+Nested maps are the most general representation, and it can represent any valid Graffy query.
 In contexts that don't support maps (JSON, URLs) a combination of maps and pathsets can be used:

 ```js
 // These are all equivalent